CALM-PDE: Continuous and Adaptive Convolutions for Latent Space Modeling of Time-dependent PDEs: Conclusion and Future Work

 \section{Conclusion and Future Work}

 With CALM-PDE, we propose an efficient framework for reduced-order modeling of arbitrarily discretized PDEs.
 The experiments demonstrate that CALM-PDE achieves low errors on regularly and irregularly discretized PDEs, as well as that the model can generalize to different geometries.
+While it does not consistently surpass all baselines, it delivers competitive errors across various problems.
+This makes it a viable alternative to established approaches such as FNOs and transformer-based architectures and demonstrates that convolution can also be applied to irregular meshes.
 Beyond PDEs, CALM layers have broader applicability, including potential use in fields like chemistry.
-For future work, we aim to investigate ``dynamic query points'' that depend on the IC and geometry or move during the rollout to track important regions.
-Additionally, future work could explore improving the model for a two-stage training procedure.
+For future work, we aim to improve CALM-PDE for problems with high frequencies, which are important in real-world applications.
+Additionally, future work could investigate ``dynamic query points'' that depend on the IC and geometry or move during the rollout to track important regions.
+Another interesting direction for future research is improving the model for a two-stage training procedure.

 \begin{ack} Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016.
 We acknowledge the support of the Stuttgart Center for Simulation Science (SimTech).
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Daniel Musekamp and Mathias Niepert.
-Additionally, we acknowledge the support of the German Federal Ministry of Education and Research (BMBF) as part of InnoPhase (funding code: 02NUK078).
+Additionally, we acknowledge the support of the German Federal Ministry of Research, Technology and Space (BMFTR) as part of InnoPhase (funding code: 02NUK078).
 Lastly, we acknowledge the support of the European Laboratory for Learning and Intelligent Systems (ELLIS) Unit Stuttgart. \end{ack}

 \printcontents[sections]{l}{0}{ }